rvesse/stardog-docs/src/docs/owl2.html.md

 -   Perform equality reasoning.
 Only *explicit* `owl:sameAs` and `owl:differentFrom` data assertions will be taken into account for query answering.
--   Perform datatype reasoning and user-defined datatypes.
+-   Perform datatype reasoning or respect user-defined datatypes.

 ## User-defined Rule Reasoning